Skip to main content

 • Are two folios created – one for company charges and the other for guest incidentals?
 Partial Payments and/or refunds can be processed if they do not exceed the total authorized amount.

 • To process a refund, are the reservations pulled up and the charges reversed?
 When processed through the card terminal, the refund works exactly like a credit card.
 The charge can be looked up through the authorization number and by choosing either refund/reverse or by entering the VCN as a negative amount.
-Refunds on VCNs can be processed even if the VCN has been closed.
+Refunds on virtual cards can be processed even if the VCN has been closed.

 • Is the settlement in the property’s default currency?

-Are you ready to process VCN transactions?
+Are you ready to process virtual card transactions?

 Learn more about how WEX travel payment solutions can be tailored to your business, so you can accelerate and streamline operations while creating lasting growth and success for your organization.